AndrewWren/gen-text-and-image/README.md

 ## How to use

+Start by looking at the text-and-image pairs in the `/examples/` directory, which I have divided, subjectively, into `Good` and `Bad` sub-directories.
+These pairs were generated using `main.py`.

+To generate more yourself:

 (1) After cloning the repo, create a conda environment by running `conda env create -f environment.yml` in the repo root directory.